tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 ## Types of Risks
 Can be categorized by cause of risk or nature of loss or both
-1. **Health risk analysis** Determine potential diseases and losses of life affecting humans, animals, and plants
+1. **Health Risk Analysis** Determine potential diseases and losses of life affecting humans, animals, and plants
 2. **Safety Risk Analysis** Estimate potential harms caused by accidents (climate conditions, earthquakes, brush fires)
 3. **Security Risk Analysis** Estimate access and harm caused due to war, terrorism, riot, crime
-4. **Financial Risk Analysis**
+4. **Financial Risk Analysis** Determine potential individual, institutional and societal monetary losses
+5. **Environment Risk Analysis** Determine losses due to noise, contamination, and pollution

 # Additional Content
 ---